 A technically correct website, content and matching relevance and intent will help.
 However, without authority, the chances of ranking at a high position for your favourite keyword phrases are minimal.

-So Is SEO Worth It?
+So Is SEO Worth The Effort?

-Don’t believe the hype you may read online and put together a website and a little content and expect it to rank highly in the SERPS.
+Don’t believe the SEO hype you may read online and put together a website and a little content and expect it to rank highly in the SERPS.
 It won’t, especially if you expect to rank UK wide.

 What is clear it is getting harder for a small business to generate an ROI from SEO.